 Ensuring that all communities receive an equitable standard of service and care during a wildfire is an important public duty.
-Just under 3.6% of the population of EA B self-identified as indigenous ("aboriginal identity") on the 2016 Census33.
-Although this rate is lower than British Columbia or Canada as a whole, it represents a population within EA B roughly equivalent to the permanent population of Mudge and DeCourcy Islands.
-The Snuneymuxw Nation has a core interest in these lands and waters, which are part of their traditional territory.
+8.5% of the population of Electoral Area self-identified as indigenous ("aboriginal identity") on the 2016 Census31.
+This rate exceeds the number of individuals expressing indigenous heritage in the RDN as a whole and the rest of British Columbia.
+The Snuneymuxw Nation has a core interest in these lands and waters, which are part of their traditional territory and includes their Nanaimo Town 1 reserve.
 As a discipline involving land management, wildfire prevention can affect indigenous cultural values, and Snuneymuxw Nation should be involved in the planning of vegetation management.
-The islands have several known sites of archaeological value and many dozens more of continuing cultural significance.
+EA C contains several known sites of archaeological value and many dozens more of continuing cultural significance.
 Ensuring emergency responders are trained to provide culturally sensitive assistance to indigenous residents during a wildfire and to have positive proactive relationships with representatives of Indigenous nations is an important aspect of reconciliation.

-For these reasons, Community Resiliency Investment supports providing cultural safety and humility training to emergency management personnel involved in both wildfire prevention and suppression.
-The RDN can ensure, as a start, that at least one staff member in its Emergency Operations Centre has this cultural training any time the services of the Emergency Operations Centre are required.
-Similarly, it is important that RDN's representative to any community committee or working group have this training.
+For these reasons, CRI supports providing cultural safety and humility training to emergency management personnel involved in both wildfire prevention and suppression.
+The RDN could provide staff members in its Emergency Operations Centre with this cultural training any time the services of the Emergency Operations Centre are required.
+Similarly, it is important that the RDN's representative to any community committee or working group have this training.

-33 Statistics Canada.
+31 Statistics Canada.
 2017.
-Nanaimo B, RDA [Census subdivision], British Columbia and Canada [Country] (table).
+Nanaimo A, RDA [Census subdivision], British Columbia and Canada [Country] (table).
 Census Profile.
 2016 Census.
 Statistics Canada Catalogue no. 98-316-X2016001.
 Ottawa.
 Released November 29, 2017. www12.statcan.gc.ca/census-recensement/2016/dp-pd/prof/index.cfm?Lang=E (accessed December 3, 2021).